 Why Film in France?

-A rich mix of geography, culture, and infrastructure makes France one of the industry's most versatile destinations.
-Strong incentives and advanced facilities support productions of every scale.
+A rich mix of geography, culture, and setup makes France one of the most flexible places to shoot.
+Strong incentives and modern facilities back productions of every size.

 Historical Sites